edenbdv/Facebook_clone-Client/README.md

 Foobar allows users to create accounts securely with a unique username and password.
 Key features include:
 - **Create Account:**
   - Users can securely create an account with a unique username and password.

-- **Login:**
-  - Users can log in to access their accounts and use the app's features.

-- **During Signup:**
-  - **Upload a Profile Picture:** Users must upload a profile picture.
-  - **Full Name:** Ensure your full name consists only of letters.
-  - **Username:** Create a unique username.
     - **Password Requirements:**
     - Contains at least 8 characters.
     - Includes both letters and numbers.
     - Must match the password entered again.

   This secure and user-friendly process ensures a smooth onboarding experience for new users.

+- **Login:**
+  - Users can log in to access their accounts and use the app's features.

 ![login](https://github.com/user-attachments/assets/334173b9-571f-4a1e-a27c-9c672ea950aa)